sohailc/blog/content/posts/2025-09-14-Modernity’s Blind Spot/chapter2_contradiction_of_modernity.md

 The contradiction is clear: freedom, pursued as an absolute and individualistic ideal, undermines the very conditions that make shared freedom possible.
 Modernity promises equality and empowerment, but in elevating self-interest above solidarity, it builds structures that reward domination and disempowerment.
 In short; self-interest leads to domination, not liberation.

+## II.3 Self-interest: liberation or languishing?

 Worse still, the pursuit of self-interest is not only morally questionable—it is ultimately self-defeating.
 The systems that enable wealth creation, technological innovation, and political stability all depend on the health of the societies and ecologies in which they operate.
 Yet in the drive to extract more value—by cutting labor costs, externalizing environmental harm, or dismantling public services—those foundational conditions are the first to be eroded.
 The irony is stark: a market obsessed with efficiency will, if left unchecked, destroy the very consumers, workers, and environments it depends on.
 We are right to ask: who will the market serve if its ultimate goal is to eliminate labor entirely?
 What happens when no one can afford the goods efficiently produced by a system that has rendered them economically irrelevant?

+## II.4 The True Meaning of Freedom

+Freedom, for many, has become little more than a slogan.
+Few pause to ask the simplest questions: freedom for whom, and to do what?
+Too often we mean nothing more than the absence of restraint—especially restraint by government.
+But the absence of restraint does not liberate everyone equally.
+In practice, it often advantages the strong and leaves the vulnerable exposed.
+Many sincerely believe that fewer limits will allow human potential to flourish; just as often, the opposite proves true.

+We need to rekindle a serious debate about what true freedom means—and what conditions make it possible.
+Freedom without justice is privilege.
+Freedom without wisdom is chaos.
+And freedom without solidarity is not freedom at all, but isolation dressed up as virtue.

 Ultimately, the foundational error of modernity may be its impoverished conception of the self—an atomized individual pursuing private gain, detached from the webs of relationship that make life meaningful and sustainable.
 What this framework fails to recognize is that our interests are not discrete but entangled.
 No one truly flourishes in a society where others are degraded.
 No market thrives for long in a crumbling social order.
 No technology uplifts humanity if it hollows out our shared world.
 The paradox at the heart of modernity—the pursuit of freedom that leads to domination, the quest for rational systems that generate irrational outcomes—can only be resolved by transcending the narrow view of self-interest that underpins it.
 This is not an abandonment of reason, but its maturation: a deeper rationality that sees interdependence, empathy, and reciprocity not as constraints, but as the real logic of human flourishing.